dphillip11/ShaderStack/README.md

-# WebGPU Shader Hub
+# Shader Stack

-Modernized Go + Svelte application for browsing and editing WebGPU (WGSL) shaders.
+Go + Svelte application for browsing and editing WebGPU (WGSL) shaders.

 ./build_and_run.sh to build and run